Having an active toddler is a great thing, but sometimes it doesn’t feel that way.

-43. Set Up a Life Size Book Maze
+44. Set Up a Life Size Book Maze

 It sounds difficult and time consuming, but it’s totally kid-led.
-Check it out here.

 It’s a great way to get your kids to hop like bunnies, run like cheetahs and fly like birds while you sip some (still hot) coffee.